lyrebird-finance/lyrebird-arbitrage/README.md

 arby is able to run at a profit because Lyrebird swaps LRB and USDL based on the `target price` of USDL (always $1.00), whereas Flamingo maintains the `real price` of USDL which can deviate from the target price.
 When these prices differ enough, arby can perform arbitrage by engaging in a swap trade on Flamingo at the `real price` and rebalancing later on Lyrebird at the `target price`.

-As of Mau 9, 2022, arby implements arbitrage of USDL between Flamingo and Lyrebird by looping through the following cycle:
+As of May 9, 2022, arby implements arbitrage of USDL between Flamingo and Lyrebird by looping through the following cycle:

 *  Fetch the current prevailing price of USDL on Flamingo, defined as `USDL/FLM * FLM/fUSDT`.
 *  If `$USDL > 1.0 + PEG_THRESHOLD`, sell USDL for LRB through the FlamingoSwapRouter contract.